LivePersonInc/knowledge-center-archive/_new/latest-whats-new-may.md

 <iframe src="https://player.vimeo.com/video/548771475" width="640" height="360" frameborder="0" allow="autoplay; fullscreen; picture-in-picture" allowfullscreen></iframe>

+## Management Console

+The Management Console is now available.
+The Management Console is a tool that enables brand admins to explore, configure and enable platform capabilities in a self-serve manner.
+These capabilities can be features (i.e. Turn on/off and configure feature’s settings), or tools such as the Conversation builder for example, which is where users manage and build bots.

+This new module within the Conversational Cloud is exposed only to roles with the relevant permissions with admins as the focus.
+Users will be able to search and find the features they are interested in, access this features page and read a description about the feature.
+In addition, users will be able to see media (such as images, Knolwedge Center articles) and most importantly, activate and configure the feature without needing to reach out to a LivePerson representative.

+### Search & Categorisation
+One of the significant capabilities of the navigation within the Management Console is the search engine.
+This smart engine can identify features using the auto-complete mechanism, the recently-searched, and full-text search.
+When a user is trying to find a feature, if they know the feature name, they can just type the name into the search and the auto-complete will show the relevant result.
+In the event that the user is not familiar with the name of the feature they are looking for, they can use popular tags or explore the feature categories.

+For more information, click [here](https://knowledge.liveperson.com/admin-settings-management-console-overview.html

 ## Performance Optimizer Care and Commerce views

 The Performance Optimizer now supports two views: Care and Commerce.